massimocandela/longest-prefix-match/README.md

 It works in the browser and in Node.js, it allows lookups in less than 0.05ms per prefix.

+The data structure it's based on a concatenation of hashmaps and radix tries working on the binary representation of the prefixes.
+Arrays are used to manage duplicate data entries.
+It is optimized for read operations, at the expense of write operations and memory usage.

 ## Install
 Run: